5h33p/student_habits/README.md

 ## 2.2 Exploratory Analysis

-This section presents the exploratory analysis conducted in order to visualize any correlation between features and exame score.
+This section presents the exploratory analysis conducted to visualize correlation between features and exame score.
 In order to achieve this result, heat maps and scatter plots were applied on the data.

-The numerical features were separated and their correlation summarized in the [heatmap](#heatmap) showed next.
+The numerical features were separated and their correlation summarized in the [heatmap](#heatmap) shown below.

 <img id='heatmap' width="1272" height="766" alt="image" src="https://github.com/user-attachments/assets/c3e4bdb4-bc6b-44f0-883e-c29fca363734" />